vuejs/pinia/docs/core-concepts/plugins.md

 })
 ```

 `PiniaCustomProperties` is a generic type that allows you to reference properties of a store.
-Imagine the following example where we copy over the initial options as `$options`:
+Imagine the following example where we copy over the initial options as `$options` (this would only work for option stores):

 ```ts
 pinia.use(({ options }) => ({ $options: options }))